mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

 - Drills are reusable objects stored in a drill library
 - Each drill must have a unique name within the association
-- Drills have properties: name, evaluation criteria, scoring scale (fixed: 1-10)
+- Drills capture name, description, and detailed evaluation criteria (1-10 scoring scale is fixed)
 - Drills are position-agnostic when created (no weight or position assignment)
 - Drills can be assigned to multiple sessions (many-to-many relationship)
 - When assigned to a session, each drill gets ONE weight that applies to ALL positions using it